Zainyest/HeroCraft-Apocalypse/README.md

 Progression-based modpack based on living world mods and slow-grind locked progression.
 Each mod should have a purpose and contribute to the greater whole.

 ## Collaboration
-Use the projects page to comment on features and suggestions!
+Use the issues and projects pages to comment on features and suggestions!